PackagePages/LaravelPackage.com/docs/10-events-and-listeners.md

 }
 ```

-## Registering the event service provider
+## Registering the Event Service Provider

 In our main `BlogPackageServiceProvider` we need to register our Event Service Provider in the `register()` method, as follows (don't forget to import it):